dynovaio/sample-system-azure-functions/README.md

 > Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

-For more information, please refer to the [Code of Conduct][href:code_of_conduct].
+For more information, please refer to the [Code of Conduct ↗][href:code_of_conduct].

 ## License

-This project is licensed under the terms of the BSD-3-Clause [↗][href:license] license.
+This project is licensed under the terms of the [BSD-3-Clause ↗][href:license] license.

 [href:sdkman]: https://sdkman.io/
 [href:nvm]: https://github.com/nvm-sh/nvm